 1. Unwillingness to admit “I don’t know”

 This was one of the dominant beliefs that I had to address for myself.
 For me, this belief is closely tied to a common mindset: “not knowing is a sign of weakness”.
-Imagine a person who habitually is unwilling to admit to himself “I don’t know”.
-For this person, the space for curiosity closes up over time.
+For many people, the idea that I have experienced this before so “I know how this works.”
+The lack of curiosity is usually more obvious to observers than the person himself.
+The unwilling to admit “I don’t know” because of the experience gained closes up the space for curiosity.
 Learning is hindered.
 There is an ongoing assessment that he or she already possessed the information and knowledge needed for a particular situation.

 Conversely, people who are naturally curious often dwell in a “I don’t know” headspace.
 In this space, the brain actively look for new knowledge, information and pathways.